Squamous Cell Carcinoma Tumor Ecology & Microenvironment (STEM) Working Group

 Lead (Core B)

-Dr. Harshyne is an Assistant Professor in the Department of Microbiology & Immunology, Sidney Kimmel Cancer Center (SKCC), Thomas Jefferson University (TJU).
+Dr. Harshyne is an Assistant Professor in the Department of Microbiology & Immunology, Sidney Kimmel Comprehensive Cancer Center, Thomas Jefferson University.
 He will direct and coordinate the duties (tissue collection and storage, HLA-profiling, and immune analyses) performed by this Core.
 Dr. Harshyne is an immunologist with over 20 years’ experience monitoring immune responses in patients using a variety of high-throughput technologies including flow cytometry, luminex and genomic-based technologies.
 He has developed protocols for procuring, processing, and storing patient tissues including fresh-frozen and OCT-imbedded tumor tissue, white blood cells, plasma/sera, and extracellular vesicles.
-Dr. Harshyne has established tissue-banking programs for multiple departments and is currently managing tissue collection for six clinical trials at TJU.
+Dr. Harshyne has established tissue-banking programs for multiple departments and is currently managing tissue collection for six clinical trials at Jefferson.

 Jennifer Johnson, MD, PhD